DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 * You use `VerifyEncryptedJwt` and the inbound JWT is expired
 * You use `VerifyEncryptedJwt` and the inbound JWT uses an `alg` or `enc` that is not consistent with the policy configuration.
+* You specify a key that is incompatible with the key encryption algorithm.

 If there is no error, the callout simply sets the appropriate context variables.